GO-29

 Part I - Manual Usage

-GO-29 LED Display
+5. Controlling the LED Display

 The GO-29 LED window acts as a display area, as well as a touch sensitive input area that initiates further activities not available on an actual HP-29C.
-The calculator display is also modal, so what it displays and how it reacts to touches depends on the setting of the PRGM-RUN switch.
+The calculator display is also modal, so what it displays and how it reacts to touches depends on the setting of the PRGM - RUN switch.

 Automatic storage of intermediate results is the reason that GO-29 slides so easily through the most complex equations.
 The displayed X register, which is the only visible register in the calculator display, is one of four registers inside the calculator that are positioned to form the automatic memory stack.
 We label these registers X, Y, Z, and T. They are "stacked" one on top of the other with the displayed X register on the bottom and T at the top.